merely-useful/py-rse/index.md

 ### Including Package Level Documentation in the `README` {#packaging-readme}

-When a user first encounters a package, they usually want to know what the package is meant to do, instructions on how to install it, and examples of how to use it.
+When a user first encounters a package,\index{Python package!documentation}
+they usually want to know what the package is meant to do, instructions on how to install it, and examples of how to use it.